Sanglorian/orcus/Orcus Rulebook - current.md

 For example, if you have a speed of 6 and a fly speed of 12 because a wizard cast the *fly* spell on you, you could fly 4 squares, then walk 2 squares, and then leap into the air to fly 6 squares more.

+## Additional Movement Modes

+Some creatures have one or more of the following additional movement modes.

+**Compress** means that the monster can travel through spaces as if it were one size smaller without squeezing, or as if it were two sizes smaller while squeezing.

+### Burrow

+A monster that has a burrowing speed can use that speed to move through sand, earth, mud, or ice.
+A monster can't burrow through solid rock unless it has a special trait that allows it to do so.

+**Earth glide** means the creature can burrow through earthen matter, including rock.
+When it does so, it moves at its full burrow speed, leaving no tunnels or signs of its passing.

+### Climb

+A monster that has a climbing speed can use all or part of its movement to move on vertical surfaces.
+The monster doesn't need to spend extra movement to climb.

+**Wall-climber** means that the monster does not have to make Athletics checks to climb, even while climbing upside down.

+### Fly

+A monster that has a flying speed can use all or part of its movement to fly.

+If a monster is flying, it typically has to move at least 2 squares per round, or it crashes to earth.
+It cannot shift or make opportunity attacks while flying.

+Some monsters have the ability to **hover**, which makes them hard to knock out of the air.
+Such a monster stops hovering when it dies.
+A hovering monster does not have to move at least 2 squares per round, can shift and can make opportunity attacks.

+Some monsters will specify how high they can fly ("maximum altitude"), in squares.
+If they fly beyond that height, they crash.

+If a creature has the **clumsy on ground** trait, they suffer a -4 penalty to attack rolls and defences while on the ground.
+If a creature has the **clumsy in air** trait, they suffer a -4 penalty to attack rolls and defences while flying.

+### Swim

+A monster that has a swim speed doesn't need to spend extra movement to swim.

+### Phasing

+A monster with phasing can move through difficult terrain, obstacles (like walls) and creatures (including enemies) without penalty.

+### Terrain stride

+Terrain stride describes a set of traits, each of which allows the monster to ignore difficult terrain in some conditions:

+* Ice stride: Ice, snow or slurry.
+* Swamp stride: Mud, marsh or shallows.
+* Stone stride: Broken ground, uneven stone or rubble.
+* Woodland stride: Shrubbery, trees or plants.
+* Web stride: Webs, like those from a spider.
+* Versatile stride: All.

 ## Difficult Terrain

 Combat rarely takes place in bare rooms or on featureless plains.
 Boulder-strewn caverns, briar-choked forests, treacherous staircases-the setting of a typical fight contains difficult terrain.